vvgomes/blog/_posts/2016-03-18-spring-data.md

 Awkward, to say the least.

 Another problem that may call your attention is the duplication of criteria among the query methods: most of them are repeating the same filters over and over again.
-And as the amount of filters increase, the argument list also increases making it more difficult to figure out what is what.
+And as the amount of filters increases, the argument list also increases making it more difficult to figure out what is what.

 Wouldn’t that be great if we could extract those filters in smaller reusable pieces?